trovdimi/wikilinks/README.md

 # WIKILINKS #
-Wikilinks is a parsing framework for Wikipedia.
-It is based on the code of the wikiwsd project by Paul Laufer (xml dump processing) and code by Daniel Lamprecht for parsing HTML text.
-The framework is intended to extract different link features (topological, visual) from Wikipedia.
+Wikilinks is a parsing framework for Wikipedia written in Python.
+It is based on the code of the wikiwsd project by Paul Laufer
+(xml dump processing) and code by Daniel Lamprecht for parsing HTML text.
+The framework is intended to extract different link features (e.g., network topological, visual) from Wikipedia.
 It can be used in combination with the clickstream [dataset](http://ewulczyn.github.io/Wikipedia_Clickstream_Getting_Started/) by Ellery Wulczyn, Dario Taraborelli from Wikimedia.

 The framework extracts the id, revision, and